keep-starknet-strange/shenlong/sierra.md

 #### Booleans

+bools are exactly an enum with two options, with no data contained in the variants. this does translate to felt:0 or felt:1
-I assume they are still felts 0/1 but not sure why it's stored in this `type core::bool = Enum<ut@core::bool, Unit, Unit>;` enum
+`type core::bool = Enum<ut@core::bool, Unit, Unit>;`

 ### lib functions

-The lib functions are all the functions that will be called during the execution.
-It contains all the functions that will be called during the execution even the functions defined by the user.
+libfuncs are functions that we "somehow" know how to translate to casm code. one of the libfuncs is "function call" which knows how to call a user function.

 Felt and u128 literals are functions for sure.
 For now it seems like they're the only type that can be literals.